 Contactless payments — much like EMV payments — are also a lot more secure than payments via magnetic-stripe cards.
 Magstripe cards are extremely outdated (they’ve been around since the 1960s).
 The information associated with your bank account on a magstripe card is static (it’s right there on the stripe).
 So, if fraudsters get hold of your card, it’s relatively easy for them to lift and clone your data (and go on a shopping spree).
 With contactless payment, you don’t have to worry about that.

 A contactless payment, as the name suggests, doesn’t require any physical contact between the buyer’s smartphone or credit card and the POS terminal.
 You might also have heard the term NFC, which stands for “near field communication.”
 It’s the technology that powers contactless payments through a type of radio frequency identification (called RFID).
-NFC transactions take place over a specific radio frequency that enables the card or smartphone to communicate with the payment reader when they’re close together (usually 10 centimetres or less).
+NFC transactions take place over a specific radio frequency that enables the card or smartphone to communicate with the card machine when they’re close together (usually 10 centimetres or less).

 Contactless Payment Technology - A Brief History

 NFC is a type of radio frequency identification (or RFID) technology that allows us to identify things through radio waves.
 RFID is nothing new—it’s been used for decades for things like scanning items in grocery stores, luggage on baggage claims and tagging cattle.
 It’s now increasingly being used in video games and, more importantly, to enable contactless mobile payments.

 It’s rapidly becoming the standard for debit and credit cards to have NFC technology that allows the customer to pay for items by tapping or passing their card above the payments reader.
 These types of cards are called contactless payments cards.